venkatvi/UdacitySelfDrivingCarNanoDegree/Py/Proj1_FindingLanes/P1/writeup_template.md

 2. __Computation of gaussian blur of the grayscale image__  - this was done using gaussian_blue helper function.
 I used a kernel size of 5.
 3. __Canny edge detection__ - With a threshold range of [40, 120], canny edges in the image were detected - this was done again using canny helper function which used opencv libraries to detect canny edges.
-4. __Creating a mask for the region of interest where the lanes were meant to be detected__ Iniitially a hard-coded set of vertices as the corner coordinates of the rectangular region were used to create a mask.
+4. __Creating a mask for the region of interest where the lanes were meant to be detected__ Initially a hard-coded set of vertices as the corner coordinates of the rectangular region were used to create a mask.
 `[0, height_of_image], [480, 310], [490, 310], [width_of_image, height_of_image]`
 These hard-coded coordinates to find lanes in the masked area worked well for the first two problems.
 The challenge problem’s image size was different from the other two problems and hence the hard-coded vertices did not work.
 So, the vertices were modified to